albertovecina/PaperKnife/README.md

 		private static class ViewHolder implements ViewTarget {
 		}

+4. [OPTIONAL] Implements a cell provider.
+The cell provider is an aditional information source.
+The cell provider sources receives an instance of your model as a paramenter.
+Implementes the CellProvider interface and annotate your source methods.

+		public class SamplePresenterImpl implements SamplePresenter, CellProvider {
+			...

+		    @CellSource("Check")
+		    public boolean isOnFavouritesList(Item item) {
+		        return mInteractor.getFavouritesList().contains(item);
+		    }

+		  	...
+		}

-4. Implements methods in your view holder to manage the views, and mark them as targets with the annotation CellTarget
+5. Implements methods in your view target to manage the views, and mark them as targets with the annotation CellTarget

 		@CellTarget("Title")
 		public void setTitle(String title) {
            mTextViewTitle.setText(title);
         }

-5. Execute the data mapping in your getView method
+6. Execute the data mapping in your getView method

 		@Override
 	    public View getView(int position, View convertView, ViewGroup parent) {

         	....

-        	PaperKnife.map(mList.get(position)).into(viewHolder);
+        	PaperKnife.map(mList.get(position))
+                .with(mCellProvider)
+                .into(viewHolder);
         	return convertView;
     	}